The straight truth about iron in well water

 Foul smell and taste: Iron water not only leaves residue on your dishes and kitchen equipment, which has a repulsive look, but it also leaves a disgusting odor and metallic taste on the dishes and the food cooked in that water.

 How Do I Get My Water Tested for Iron ?

 There are several devices you can use to test for iron in well water.
-You can have a lab test done or Affordable Water Treatments will do an in house test for you, which will give you easy, quick, and precise results.
-Once you acquire the testing, the next step is to find out the acceptable iron levels in well water.
+You can have a lab test done or Affordable Water Treatments will do an in-house test for you, which will give you easy, quick, and precise results.
+Once you acquire the testing, the next step is to find out the acceptable iron levels in the well water.
 In Canada a contaminant level is 0.3mg/L is considered acceptable.
 Levels higher than .3ppm of iron raise the probability of having damaging side effects on food, clothing, dishes, and appliances.

 For a free estimate call Affordable Water at 204 333-9250